jacobxperez/rams/README.md

 ### Custom Build

 [Essentials](https://jacobxperez.github.io/essentials/) is built on [LESS](http://lesscss.org/) which extends the capabilities of CSS.
 Use [style.less](https://github.com/jacobxperez/essentials/blob/master/css/style.less) for compiling all necessary modules for your website.
-Instead of releasing the project with a version attach to it each file or module will have its one unique version.
+To ensure future compatibility each module has been assigned a unique version.

 * [/css/style.less](https://github.com/jacobxperez/essentials/blob/master/css/style.less)